fanartie/arthur-do-it-right/redux-1/index.md

 export default Main;
 ```

-### _Looks like we have fixed the issue, the "Main" only is rendering once now!_
+### _Looks like we have fixed the issue, the "Main" is only rendering once now!_
-### _But, why all the students are still rendered when we only click on single person?_
+### _But, why all the students are still rendered when we click on a single person?_

 ![](redux-3.gif)

-Because the entire array is updated by the quick-dirty way as "JSON.parse(JSON.stringify())", which allocates the new memory for the array and then every element will be considered as 'updated'.
+We understood it was attempting to overwrite an immutable state, and it used a quick-dirty solution as "JSON.parse(JSON.stringify())", which allocates new memory for the value and then every array element will be considered as 'updated'.

-(We understood it was attempting to overwrite an immutable variable.)

 How can we reduce the immutable state with updating only one element of array ?